hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 The last option (`-D`) provides the location of the Redfish mockup created previously.

 ### How does the simulator work ?

-Upon startup, the simulator loads first the Redfish mockup in memory.
-It will use this volatile copy for GET and set requests (POST, PUT, PATCH).
+Upon startup, the simulator copies the Redfish mockup in a private location and use this copy for GET and set requests.
 The original mockup files are never modified.
 Hence, a restart of the simulator places the simulator back in a fresh and known state.

-Authentication: Test
+As of the writing of this article the DMTF Redfish Mockup Server does not implement any authentication mechanism.
+Hence, you don't have to authenticate before sending your client requests.

-When a Redfish client sends a valid GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the folder of the requested endpoint and a \`200 OK\`
+When a Redfish client sends a GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the folder of the requested endpoint as well as \`200 OK\` response code.
+If the target endpoint is not valid, the usual response codes \`40X\`  will be sent back.

-For POST, PUT and PATCH requests, the simulator validates the request against the target endpoint schema.
-If the request is valid, the simulator
+For POST, PUT and PATCH requests, the simulator performs limited verification, modifies the requested enpoint and sends back a \`204 No Content\` status code with no associated body.
+For the same request, a real Redfish service performs additional verifications and sends back a non-empty response with a \`20X\` status code.

+As an

 ### Querying the Mockup Server with iLOrest